sophgn/linnstrument-firmware/README.md

 When microLinn is on, the global setting of lefthandedness is ignored.
 Set the column offsets to -1 to get lefthandedness.
 In general, turning off microLinn disables microLinn settings.

-The 8 scales are somewhat similar from edo to edo (except the smaller, weirder edos of course).
-The 1st and 2nd scales are major/downmajor (5-over) and minor/upminor (5-under).
+Of the 8 scales, the 1st and 2nd scales are major/downmajor (5-over) and minor/upminor (5-under).
-The 3rd and 4th scales are downminor (7-over) and upmajor (7-under).
-The 5th scale is mid or neutral (11-over or 11-under), and the 6th scale is blank but for the tonic.
+Scales 3-6 are blank but for the tonic, so that you can create your own scales in the lights display (For the smaller, weirder, edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is the full rainbow.
-Many of the choices for scales and colors are somewhat arbitrary.
-Feel free to replace them with your own choices!

 The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor white = 12-edo-ish = 3-limit